 But here’s the rub.
 The Marketing Communications Risk Paradox.
 The simple truth about being successful at Direct Response, Print, TV, Radio, Tradeshows, Marketing Communications or whatever, is that you need to be skilled at it—skill that comes from experience, mistakes made and lessons learned.

 I’ve said that if I happen to do something particularly well, or even competently, it’s because somewhere along the line, I did it badly and have seen the consequences.
 If I happen to be really good at something, it’s because at some point I really screwed something up and now fully understand how bad things can get.
 Point is that when strategies or tactics took a bad turn, we were able to adjust and take a different path.
 If we had just stopped when we didn’t meet the initial expectation, we would not have learned from the experience.
 We would not have grown the business.
-In most categories you either grow or eventually go away.
+In most categories you either grow or you eventually go away.

 You can’t get really good at this stuff without learning from the mistakes that come from taking the risks.
 If you’re not willing, or not allowed to take the risks, you’ll never get smart enough to overrun the competition.
 It’s a paradox—the business has to grow, has to take share from competitors, but can’t afford to make any wrong decisions or make mistakes.
 So you approach the market and competitors timidly and learn little in the process.
 And every tactic is funded with the smallest amount thought reasonable.
 As my brother Scott, a telecommunications contractor says “Nobody built in room for oh-shit.”
 This is how you wind up walking into a gunfight carrying only a knife.
 This is how you wind up losing market share.